alexmingoia/sticky/Readme.md

         year: 2001
     });

+You can also specify a callback:

+    store.set('color', 'red', function(val) {
+        console.log(val); // Outputs "red"
+    });

 ### Remove

-Removes the cached value from this store from all storage mechanisms and returns true if successful.
+Removes the cached value from this store from all storage mechanisms and returns true if successful. ```remove``` also takes an optional callback function as the second argument.

-    var store = new StickyStore();

     store.remove('something');

 ### Remove All

-Removes all cached values for this store from all storage mechanisms.
+Removes all cached values for this store from all storage mechanisms. ```removeAll``` also takes an optional callback function as the second argument.

-    var store = new StickyStore();

     store.removeAll();